imixs/imixs-workflow/src/site/markdown/index.md

-# How Imixs-Workflow works
+# How Imixs-Workflow Works

+**Imixs-Workflow** is an Open Source Workflow engine optimized for a human-centric business process management.

+ * Imixs-Workflow controls your business processes and distributes tasks within an organization.

+ * Imixs-Workflow ensures that all tasks are processed in accordance to your Compliance Guidelines and Business Rules.

+ * Imixs-Workflow stores your business data and protects it from unauthorized access.

-**Imixs-Workflow** allows you to describe and execute your business process in a model driven way.
-The open source workflow engine is based on **BPMN 2.0** and designed for a human-centric business process management.
-In this way your application supports human skills and activities in a task oriented and event driven way.
-The Imixs-Workflow engine can be embedded into a Java Enterprise Application, or can be run as a microservice.
+In this way Imixs-Workflow improves your business processes and supports human skills and activities in a task oriented and event driven way.

 ## BPMN 2.0

-Imixs-Workflow is based on the [BPMN 2.0 modeling standard](http://www.bpmn.org/).
-BPMN enables you to describe your business process from different perspectives.
-You can describe the organizational aspects just to give people an understanding of your process.
-And you can as well model the technical details to execute your process with Imixs-Workflow engine.

-You create a workflow model with the Eclipse based modeling tool [Imixs-BPMN](./modelling/).
-In Imixs-Workflow the process status is described with the BPMN element '_Task_'.
-The status change between the Task elements is defined by BPMN element '_Event_'.
+In Imixs-Workflow you can design and execute your business process with the help of the [BPMN 2.0](/modelling.howto.html).

 <img src="./images/bpmn-example01.png"  />

-This type of modeling is also known as event-driven modeling.
-You can find more examples in the section "[How to Model](.//modelling/howto.html)".
+You will learn to design your own business process in the section "[How to Model with Imixs-BPMN](.//modelling/howto.html)".
 To install Imixs-BPMN see the [installation guide](./modelling/install.html).

+## Integaration

+The Imixs-Workflow engine can be integrated in different ways.
+You can run Imixs-Worklfow as a [Microservice](https://github.com/imixs/imixs-microservice) and interact with the engine through the [Imixs-Rest API](/restapi/index.html).
+Or you can build a Java application and embed the Workflow engine as a library.
+You can find an example on [Github](https://github.com/imixs/imixs-jsf-example).

 ## Imixs Microservice